ellennickles/code-your-way-s23/week7/README.md

 instructor.
 If topics of general interest emerge, we can take the time to cover them in depth.
 Our course will culminate with a final project presentation.

-To start this process, do you best to come up with a proposal to share with our class to (1) practice articulating your idea(s) and (2) ask for constructive feedback about next steps, overall direction, resources, or more.
+To start this process, craft a proposal to share with our class to (1) practice articulating your idea(s) and (2) ask for constructive feedback about next steps, overall direction, resources, or more.

-### Part 1: Independent Project Proposal
+### Part 1: Project Proposal

 Research your project, collect some notes to answer the following questions, and prepare to share your proposal in class next week:

-- Ideas for a project title
+- Ideas for a project title?
 - Project description (max 100 words)
 - Who is the user? (the intended audience can also be you)
 - What is the user experience?